argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

         server: https://some-cluster
 ```

+Attention: Extension names must unique in Argo CD configmap.
+If
+duplicated keys are found, Argo CD API server will log an error
+message and no proxy extension will be registered.

 Note: There is no need to restart Argo CD Server after modifying the
 `extension.config` entry in Argo CD configmap.
 Changes will be
 automatically applied.
 A new proxy registry will be built making